Arjunkollipara/UniMERT/README.md

-# DFG-ML-MOSEI
+# UniMERT (Unified Multimodal Emotion Recognition Transformer)

 Overview :

-DFG-MOSEI is an experimental research project aimed at recreating and extending the Dynamic Fusion Graph (DFG) architecture for multimodal emotion and sentiment recognition using the CMU-MOSEI dataset.
+UniMERT is an experimental research project aimed at recreating and extending the Dynamic Fusion Graph (DFG) architecture for multimodal emotion and sentiment recognition using the CMU-MOSEI dataset.
 Since the original DFG implementation is not open-source, this project builds it from scratch, leveraging the pre-extracted and transformed features for text (BERT), audio (COVAREP), and visual (OpenFace2) modalities.
 The ultimate goal is to train a machine learning model that dynamically selects and fuses the most informative modalities for a given utterance, thereby improving the accuracy and robustness of emotion and sentiment classification.